Larry-LinhNguyen/MarvelQuiz/README.md

 6- Sinitize for web string will be added.

+7- A search bar for a fast filtering will be added into the characters list.

 -----

 Anyone is free to download and use this app for their projects.